- Vitamin K is necessary for synthesis of factors II (prothrombin), VII, IX, and X

 - in countries that have gone to PO prophylaxis, failures (even with good compliance) have been reported .
 Failures have not been reported with IM prophylaxis.

-- since multiple doses are required, compliance is an issue
+- since multiple doses are required, compliance is an issue with all oral regimens

 - maternal dietary changes have little effect on overall vitamin K status of newborn

-- maternal vitamin K supplements of 5mg/day (800% RDA) has been shown in one study to raise infant serum levels to near formula-fed levels, but there is no FDA approved MVI that contains this amount of vitamin K
+- maternal vitamin K supplements of 5mg/day (800% RDA) has been shown in one study to raise infant serum levels to near formula-fed levels, but there is no FDA approved multi-vitamin that contains this amount of vitamin K

 Does vitamin K cause cancer?